GA DUI Laws

 Punishment of DUI.
-In Georgia, like any other criminal charge, a defendant accused of Georgia DUI is innocent until proven guilty.
-If found guilty of drunk driving or drugged driving, he or she could be facing serious penalties in GA that include jail time for DUI, loss of driving privileges, DUI fines and more.
+In Georgia, like any other criminal charge, a defendant accused of a Georgia DUI is innocent until proven guilty.
+If found guilty of drunk driving or drugged driving, he or she could be facing serious penalties in GA that include jail time for DUI, loss of driving privileges, DUI fines, and more.

 How long do you lose your license for a DUI?
-The arrest alone usually causes loss of the plastic license.
-This is due to the administrative suspension caused under the Georgia implied consent law either for a DUI refusal or when your post-arrest DUI test results show a BAC level of 0.08 gr % or higher.
+The arrest alone usually causes the loss of the plastic license.
+This is due to the administrative suspension caused under Georgia implied consent law either for a DUI refusal or when your post-arrest DUI test results show a BAC level of 0.08 gr % or higher.

-How likely is jail time for first DUI?
+How likely is jail time for the first DUI?
 Often, no additional jail time is imposed on a plea to a DUI in GA.
 DUI laws and drunk driving penalties vary by state.
 However, by far the most problematic of the consequences of driving under the influence in Georgia is the lifetime criminal record that occurs if the accused citizen is convicted.

 The quick three answers to our most common client Georgia DUI attorney questions.

-- Do you lose your license for a DUI Georgia?
+- Do you lose your license for a DUI in Georgia?
 Yes, if convicted, OR (if you do not file a timely appeal of your DDS 1205 administrative suspension) within the 30-day deadline.
 Plus, for those who are charged with a DUI refusal, some will need to opt for the IIDLP (ignition interlock device limited permit) under OCGA 40-5-64.1, if eligible:

-- What are the other penalties for driving under the influence in the Peach State?
+- What are the other penalties for driving under the influence in Peach State?
 Georgia DUI penalties include performing 40 hours (or more) of community service, doing the DUI classes (risk reduction 20-hour course), and [if your blood alcohol content (BAC) is 0.08 grams percent or higher], 24 hours is the minimum jail time.

 - If convicted, how much does a DUI cost over ten years?
 Court-related costs usually average $2500 to $4000 if you include probation supervision fees and interlock costs.
 Plus, the bond fees after DUI arrests can be several hundred dollars.
-These amounts are mere chicken feed, when compared to job-related impacts and total costs of any conviction.
+These amounts are mere chicken feed when compared to job-related impacts and total costs of any conviction.

 What happens on your first DUI?
 Well-to-do people could lose millions of dollars from the fallout of a DUI conviction.
-For these high-income earners, penalties for your first DUI conviction include being fired (possibly), loss of use of company vehicle, inability to rent cars for work, loss of a Board of Directors position and other financial impacts.
+For these high-income earners, penalties for your first DUI conviction include being fired (possibly), loss of use of company vehicle, inability to rent cars for work, loss of a Board of Directors position, and other financial impacts.